Leadership

 blucas@ucpcleveland.org

-Beth Lucas became the President & CEO of UCP of Greater Cleveland in 2022 after serving as UCP’s Chief Operations Officer for seven years and their Director of Development for five years prior to that.
+Beth Lucas became the President & CEO of UCP of Greater Cleveland in 2022 after serving as UCP’s Chief Operations Office and Director of Development since 2008.
 She has spent her entire career in the nonprofit sector, first specializing in fundraising and marketing.
 Beth’s passion for program development and sustainability drove her to pursue the operational and administrative sides of the agency and, under her direction, UCP of Greater Cleveland and those they serve have benefited.
 Beth has a Master of Arts in Nonprofit Administration from John Carroll University and a Bachelor of Arts from Baldwin Wallace University.
-She is a graduate of the National Leadership Consortium on Developmental Disabilities Leadership Academy and engages in advocacy, outreach and fundraising efforts for UCP as well as various mental health-related groups.
+She is a graduate of the National Leadership Consortium on Developmental Disabilities Leadership Academy and is certified as a surveyor for the Commission on Accreditation of Rehabilitation Facilities (CARF).
+In addition to her engagement in advocacy, outreach and fundraising efforts for UCP, she also sits on the Board of Directors for Frontline Services and Dress for Success Cleveland.

 Kate Adkins-Dix, MRC, CRC